threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 # Introduction

-In this case study, we explain how to create a new FList on the ThreeFold Ecosystem.
-We will show the process of creating a Nextcloud All-in-One FList and we will deploy a micro VM on the ThreeFold Playground to access our Nextcloud instance.
-As a reference, the official Nextcloud FList is available [here](https://hub.grid.tf/tf-official-apps/threefoldtech-nextcloudaio-latest.flist.md).
+In this case study, we explain how to create a new flist on the ThreeFold ecosystem.
+We will show the process of creating a Nextcloud All-in-One flist and we will deploy a micro VM on the ThreeFold Playground to access our Nextcloud instance.
+As a reference, the official Nextcloud flist is available [here](https://hub.grid.tf/tf-official-apps/threefoldtech-nextcloudaio-latest.flist.md).

-To achieve all this, we will need to create a Docker Hub account, create a Dockerfile and its associated files, a docker image and a docker container, then convert the docker image to a Zero-OS FList.
+To achieve all this, we will need to create a Docker Hub account, create a Dockerfile and its associated files, a docker image and a docker container, then convert the docker image to a Zero-OS flist.
 After all this, we will be deploying our Nextcloud instance on the ThreeFold Playground.

-As a general advice, before creating an FList for a ThreeFold deployment, you should make sure that you are able to deploy your workload properly by using a micro VM or a full VM on the TFGrid.
-Once you know all the steps to deploy your workload, and after some thorough tests, you can take what you've learned and incorporate all this into an FList.
+As a general advice, before creating an flist for a ThreeFold deployment, you should make sure that you are able to deploy your workload properly by using a micro VM or a full VM on the TFGrid.
+Once you know all the steps to deploy your workload, and after some thorough tests, you can take what you've learned and incorporate all this into an flist.

-## FList: What is It?
+## Flist: What is It?

-Before we go any further, let us recall what is an FList.
-In short, an FList is a very effective way to deal with software data and the end result is fast deployment and high reliability.
+Before we go any further, let us recall what is an flist.
+In short, an flist is a very effective way to deal with software data and the end result is fast deployment and high reliability.

-In an FList, we separate the metadata from the data.
+In an flist, we separate the metadata from the data.
 The metadata is a description of what files are in that particular image.
 It's thus the data providing information about the app/software.
-Thanks to FList, the 3Node doesn't need to install a complete software program in order to run properly.
+Thanks to flist, the 3Node doesn't need to install a complete software program in order to run properly.
 Only the necessary files are installed.
 Zero-OS can read the metadata of a container and only download and execute the necessary binaries and applications to run the workload when necessary.

-One amazing thing about the FList technology is that it is possible to convert any Docker image into an FList, thanks to the [ThreeFold Docker Hub Converter tool](https://hub.grid.tf/docker-convert).
+One amazing thing about the flist technology is that it is possible to convert any Docker image into an flist, thanks to the [ThreeFold Docker Hub Converter tool](https://hub.grid.tf/docker-convert).
 It is very easy to do and we will show you how to proceed in this case study.
-For a quick guide on converting Docker images into FLists, read [this section](../flist_hub/convert_docker_image.md) of the ThreeFold Manual.
+For a quick guide on converting Docker images into flists, read [this section](../flist_hub/convert_docker_image.md) of the ThreeFold Manual.

 ## Case Study Objective

-The goal of this case study is to give you enough information and tools so that you can build your own FList projects and deploy on the ThreeFold Grid.
+The goal of this case study is to give you enough information and tools so that you can build your own flist projects and deploy on the ThreeFold Grid.

-We will explore the different files needed to create the FList and explain the overall process.
-Instead of starting from scratch, we will analyze the Nextcloud FList directory in the [tf-images](https://github.com/threefoldtech/tf-images/tree/development/tfgrid3/nextcloud) ThreeFold Tech repository.
+We will explore the different files needed to create the flist and explain the overall process.
+Instead of starting from scratch, we will analyze the Nextcloud flist directory in the [tf-images](https://github.com/threefoldtech/tf-images/tree/development/tfgrid3/nextcloud) ThreeFold Tech repository.
 As the project is already done, it will be easier to get an overview of the process.
-Once you know the different components needed to create an FList, it will be easier for your to create your own.
+Once you know the different components needed to create an flist, it will be easier for your to create your own.

 ## The Overall Process